 Due Diligence checks are done by CBI Units in conjunction with certified agencies.

 - police certificate requirements,

 - bans on high-risk countries of origin (whether for the applicant, their dependant(s) or their funds).

 Suspended Citizenship by Investment Programmes

-These 3 Caribbean Countries Scored 10 in Due Diligence in the CBI Index
+These three Caribbean countries keep scoring almost full marks in Due Diligence in the CBI Index

 In the Caribbean, a collaborative approach to due diligence is taken.
 This means that similar due diligence mechanisms are implemented in each Caribbean CBI country.
 This is not the case in other CBI countries, where the approach taken to due diligence varies significantly from country to country.

 At the same time as internal due diligence performed by Unit staff, the application is forwarded to The Joint Regional Communications Centre (JRCC) and external due diligence firms.
 The JRCC cross-checks all applicants aged 16 or over against regional watchlist database, Interpol databases, and checks performed with or by partner governments including the Governments of Canada, the United Kingdom, and the United States.